Bjorn-Carlsson/xen-backup-fromtags/README.md

 Backups older than these settings will be erased prior backup...

 Script includes logging functionality and if executed in terminal script will write to std-out letting you know whats going on.
 Logging can be set as "extensive" for detailed logging and mail reports.
-The script also includes a function to send email reports using other email settings than defined in XEN-center not utilizing Xen native ssmtp.
-This makes it possible to use another mail gateway and port than configured in the Xen-center set-up.
-Please note that you may have to adjust the sendScriptMail function "expect" lines according to expected responces from your mail gateway.

 The script also includes a setting to enable compression; valid options are: "gzip" and "pigzee".
 Using the "pigzee" option will enable parallell processing gzip for super fast backups.
 PLEASE NOTE: For the pigzee-option to work you must first install pigz. e.g.: wget http://mirror.centos.org/centos/7/extras/x86_64/Packages/pigz-2.3.3-1.el7.centos.x86_64.rpm && rpm -ivh pigz-2.3.3-1.el7.centos.x86_64.rpm

+## Compability
+The script have been tested and verified to work properly on hosts running hypervisor versions from XEN v7.1 until XCP-ng 8.2 with no issues found so far.